vjs22334/chat-app/README.md

 # chat-app

-This is a simple chat app.
+This is a simple chat app of IITM